 4. Where Do Sea Turtles Live?

 Sea turtles live in warm and temperate seas around the globe.
 They spend more time in the water than land.
 They come on land mostly to lay eggs.
-Adult sea turtles are generally spotted in coastal waters, bays, lagoons, estuaries and even the open sea whereas the younger turtles live around bays, estuaries, and the sea.
+Adult sea turtles are generally spotted in coastal waters, bays, lagoonsiXShallow water bodies separated from the larger ones by landforms such as islands or coral reefs , estuariesiXPartially enclosed water bodies where rivers meet the sea and even the open sea whereas the younger turtles live around bays, estuaries, and the sea.

 5. What Is The Life Span Of Sea Turtles?